 For examples, see this sampling of patents for unworkable devices.
 Certain devices, like the gear and lever, and the mechanisms of Archimedes (see above) aren't patentable because they are so old and have been in common use so long.

 Why not apply simple logic.
 A perpetual motion machine would run forever.
 An over unity machine would do better than that, putting out excess energy forever.
 That would be an infinite amount of energy over its lifetime.
 And there's nothing infinite in the universe, so this is an impossible thing.

 What are the most important physics principles that a perpetual motion or

 over-unity inventor should know, but often doesn't?

 - A force does no work on a body unless it moves that body in the direction of the force.
-Work done on a body is F×d where d is the distance the force moves the body.
-A force acting perpendicular to the direction of a body's motion does no work on that body.
+The work done on a body is W = F•d, the scalar product of the force and displacement vectors.
+It is of size Fd cosθ where θ is the angle between the force and displacement.
+So a force acting perpendicular to the direction of a body's motion does no work on that body.

 - Newton's laws and how to use them in real-world situations.
 Especially one needs to be able to do vector algebra properly in order to do free-body force analysis of systems.
 A good course in elementary physics covers that material, but many students don't ever really understand it well enough to use it properly.

 - If you think some force or torque drives your system, look carefully for reaction forces and counter-torques.
 You might easily overlook them in your enthusiasm.

 - Nature abhors over-unity devices.
 All the laws of nature conspire to make such devices impossible.